martymcflywa/ecu/year_1/sem_1/CSI1241_systems_analysis/12_week_12_review/lecture_exam_testbank.md

 - What are the three types of cost
 - What are the four types of benefit
 - What is a deliverable
-- What is a responsibility table
+- What is a requirements table
 - What is the essential difference between a requirements specification and a systems specification

 ### Technical report writing